txt/aa24/docs/projects.md

      data to adjust the config options.

 ## Tasks
+- apply rrp to some new domain (in se)
 - x is y and when i code it that way, i get results (for x or y) that beat the prior state of the art (simpler and faster or better)
 - destroy all this tech. find someway to improta tables